TAKE IT

 I thought this this song could have been a Beck-style late 90s hit.
 Unfortunately, as it appeared right at the end of the first gruelling demo session for Make It Better, it was never fully realised.

 So what do we have?
 A brilliantly disaffected vocal from Sarah, loads of crazy guitar sounds from Chris, an uplifting lyric and synth sounds, plus a huge riff permeating the whole thing, like Stars but positive and heavy.
-It’s all a bit under-cooked though and easy to see why it was overlooked by the label.
+It was all a bit under-cooked on the first demo submission though and easy to see why it was overlooked by the label.
+I made a Dub version for inclusion on the front cover of Future Music in 2000, but ditched it for the far inferior break-beat version of ‘Rise To The Top’ that eventually made it onto the magazine.
 This one goes on the list of ‘songs I’d like to redo when I retire’.

 The Thought Of You